Location & Continent

 Cultural Significance

-The Bardenas Reales holds significant cultural importance to local communities and has been featured in films and documentaries, notably in the popular television series Game of Thrones.
-Visitors can explore the rich history that includes ancient settlements and the merging of cultural influences over centuries.
+The Bardenas Reales has cultural value for local communities and has appeared in films and documentaries, including the television series Game of Thrones.
+The area contains traces of ancient settlements and reflects cultural influences shaped over centuries.

 Conclusion